Search for a tool

 What is a simplification in mathematics?
 (Definition)

-The expression to rewrite/simplify can be literal (formal, with letters and/or numbers).
+The expression to be rewritten/simplified can be algebraic/formal, containing letters and/or numbers.

 How to simplify a math expression?